mxdavis/js-ajax-ajax-and-callbacks-readme-v-000/README.md

 > In computer programming, an application programming interface (API) is a set of routines, protocols, and tools for building software and applications. - Wikipedia

 In its simplest form, an API in relation to Object Oriented programming is a class and the list of methods we define.
 When creating a class, we are defining a guidebook on how to interact with other parts of the code.
 We get to decide which methods and variables are public or private, essentially controlling how to interact with the class.
 When we apply this concept to the web, we get web APIs like the GitHub API and Twitter API.
 From our Postman experiment, we saw how GitHub provides a way for us interact with the data on their system.
 Just like how a class provides a set of public methods to interact with, web APIs provide us with urls.
 The list of urls that GitHub provides on https://developer.github.com/v3 act as the public methods into their system.
 The developers that created the API control which resources they want to share and who has access to them.
+In the end it's all just the same data available from GitHub.
+The big difference is the GitHub API is just data and not the HTML/CSS/JavaScript which is the only thing our applications need.

 ## Ajax

-*** SOMETHING HERE to make it flow better ***
+Wouldn't it be nice if page refreshes didn't exist?
+What if we could do multiple things at once from a single web page?
+In a perfect world we could type into a search textbox and have searches being performed in the background as we type.
+That world is here and it's called Ajax!
 Asynchrounous Javascript and XML (Ajax) is a technique that is used in web applications.
 It provides a way for content to be retrieved from a server and displayed without having to refresh the entire page.
-Remember in your **blank application** where you had to create a list of **objects**?
+Remember in your blog application from previous labs when you had to create a list of posts?
 Each time we filled out the form and clicked on **create**, the web browser would have to refresh the entire page to see the results sent back from our server.

 Single page applications provide a better user experience by allowing users to manipulate data on the server and see the results without having to refresh the page.
 This is the power of Ajax in action.
 In the background, requests are made to a web API using JavaScript.
 As developers we can then choose to alter the displayed HTML based on the responses from the web API.

 Let's try an example.
-To start, create a folder on your computer called ```example```.
-Inside that folder create another folder called ```html```.
-Now create a file named ```index.html```, ```script.js``` and ```html/sentence.html```.
+To start, create a folder on your computer called `example`.
+Inside that folder create another folder called `html`.
+Now create a file named `index.html`, `script.js` and `html/sentence.html`.
 Finally add the following to each file.

 #### index.html
 ```html